Phase II Municipal Stormwater Permit Information

 - Short-term actions (i.e., actions to be accomplished within six years), and

 - Long-term actions (i.e., actions to be accomplished within seven to 20 years).

 (f) A process and schedule to provide future assessment and feedback to improve the planning process and implementation of procedures or projects.

 This project will include a review of previous plans and studies, current information, and regulatory requirements to develop a stormwater comprehensive plan to address: regulatory compliance; watershed and basin delineation; stormwater system modeling/analysis; maintenance and replacement of existing stormwater infrastructure; potential water quality and flood control projects; and a gap analysis to identify resources required to meet current and future needs.

 The comprehensive plan will inform the Capital Improvement Program by identifying surface and stormwater projects to meet operational and regulatory requirements.

 The Stormwater Comprehensive Plan will be informed by the City of Ferndale Comprehensive Plan which can be found here.

 Northwest Hydraulic Consultants has been selected to update the Stormwater Comprehensive Plan and develop a Stormwater Management Action Plan.
-Work will begin in 2021 and is anticipated to finish in late 2022.
+Work will begin in 2021 and is anticipated to finish in 2023.